mlechavez/videoupload/README.md

-# Customer Porsche View
+# Porsche Visual Reception

-This is an internal web application owned by Alboraq Automobiles Co.
-W.L.L - Porsche Centre Doha and used by our service advisors for them to upload a video which then needs to be approved before sending a link to our valuable customers.
-This provides our customers a view related to the status of their cars over the web.
+Is a service that provides the customers a view related to the status of their cars over the web.
+Alboraq Automobiles Co. w.l.l owns this web application.